-circumstances where Forest School would have to be cancelled:
+Circumstances where Forest School would have to be cancelled:

-If no Forest School leader is present.
-In this case, outdoor learning sessions could still happen in the woodland area, but Forest School related activities must not take place.

-If only I member of staff is available to run the session.

-In extreme weather conditions (such as strong winds 42mph or above).
+- If no Forest School leader is present.
+In this case, outdoor learning sessions could still happen in the woodland area, but Forest School related activities must not take place. - If only 1 member of staff is available to run the session. - In extreme weather conditions (such as strong winds 42mph or above).
+Strong winds (from approx 30mph) must be monitored closely.